Mohammed-Alhato/ObjectScript-Utility/README.md

 # ObjectScript-Utility
-to create front-end business elements in Production
+to auto-create front-end business elements in Production